 Now that I have your attention, here are the details on those items and more.

-We hope you all enjoyed our last four “Tea with Emily” Facebook Live Streams.
-If you missed it (or any previous one), you can find a recording on our Facebook or on our past events page.
+We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
+If you missed our “Welcome to Homeschooling“ in August, you can find a recording by scrolling our Facebook or direct links on our past events page.

 Every other month, I host a 30-60 minute Build Your Library homeschooling chat.
 You can ask questions about homeschooling, using Build Your Library curriculum, book recommendations, etc. We will announce the date ahead of time, and you will be able to submit questions you would like to cover.
 Additionally, you can also ask questions during the interactive live stream.
 Grab a mug of tea (or coffee) and cozy up with our virtual hangout!

 Are you looking for help or advice on your homeschooling journey?
 We have compiled all of our helpful resources into one blog post for you.
 From the many BYL related Facebook groups to my book A Literary Education, there is a treasure trove of information and helpful parents out there to help guide you along your homeschooling adventure.
 If you have any questions, just ask!